-Parents and families should take up their role as children’s first teachers
+Parents should take up their role as children’s first teachers

 Covid-19 has taught us that learning is both important and possible at home.
 When the pandemic hit and schools closed for almost a year, parents faced the new challenge of being parents and teachers.
 Embracing this role was not easy.
 Some said they were busy, others claimed they could not support children’s learning because they were not teachers.